lgrafael/lgrafael/README.md

 ### 👋 Hello!
 Welcome to my Github profile.

+## About Me

-### My name is Rafael de Lima Gomes
+# My name is Rafael de Lima Gomes

-I'm a Control and Automation Engineering Student at Federal University of Uberlândia - UFU
+- 📖 I'm a Control and Automation Engineering Student at Federal University of Uberlândia - UFU

-Tools and Technologies ⚡
+## Tools and Technologies ⚡

 <p align="center">
   <a href="https://skillicons.dev">